History of broadcasting: France

 Radio Paris began operations in 1922, followed by Radio Toulouse and Radio Lyon.
 Before 1940, 14 commercial and 12 public sector radio stations were in operation.
 The government exerted tight control over radio broadcasting.
 Political debate was discouraged; for example, in the 1932 election campaign, the opposition was allowed one broadcast while the incumbent made numerous campaign broadcasts.
 France lagged behind other European countries in consumer ownership of radio sets, with 5 million radio receivers in 1937, compared to over 8 million in both Britain and Germany and 26 million in the United States.
 The government imposed very strict controls on the dissemination of news.
 After 1938, stations were allowed only three brief bulletins of seven minutes each per day to cover the day's news.
 The Prime Minister's office closely supervised the news items that were to be broadcast.
 Due to these policies, French citizens learned little or nothing of the events surrounding the lead-up to World War II from the radio.
 As a result, the French population was often puzzled about the specifics of current events, and their morale and support for government policies was much weaker than in Britain, where news broadcasts were used to communicate regularly with citizens.

 Germany

+Ferdinand Braun's major contributions were the introduction of a closed tuned circuit in the generating part of the transmitter, and its separation from the radiating part (the antenna) by means of inductive coupling, and later on the usage of crystals for receiving purposes.
+Braun experimented at first at the University of Strasbourg.
+Braun had written extensively on wireless subjects and was well known through his many contributions to the Electrician and other scientific journals.
+In 1899, he would apply for the patents, Electro telegraphy by means of condensers and induction coils and Wireless electro transmission of signals over surfaces.
+Braun invented the phased array antenna, which led to the development of radar, smart antennas, and MIMO, in 1905 and shared the 1909 Nobel Prize in Physics with Marconi "for their contributions to the development of wireless telegraphy".

 The first civilian radio broadcast in Germany was a Christmas concert on December 22, 1920.
 While its reception was confirmed from all over Europe, reception in Germany was still a punishable offense, as a result of the Treaty of Versailles.